 The Municipal Act requires that your interim bill be based on 50 per cent of your prior year taxes, and the final billing issued in June/July is calculated using your assessed value and the approved tax rate, less the interim billing amount.
 Both the interim billing and the final billing must be paid to satisfy your property tax obligation for the year.

-The 2018 interim property tax bills were mailed.
-In the event that you require your interim property tax bill re-issued or would like to know your account balance please contact Access Aurora at 905-727-1375.
+The 2018 final property tax bills have been mailed.
+In the event that you require your final property tax bill re-issued or would like to know your account balance please contact Access Aurora at 905-727-1375.
 Please note that Access Aurora is open Monday to Friday from 8:30 a.m. to 4:30 p.m. and on Tuesdays until 8:30 p.m.

 Failure to receive a tax bill does not exempt the bill from being due or exempt the taxpayer from incurring late payment charges.
-The due dates for the 2018 interim tax bills are:
+The due dates for the 2018 final tax bills are:

 Property taxes are due from the originally assessed owner or from any subsequent owner.
 If you have sold the property on which these taxes are levied, kindly forward the bill to the new owner or return it to Aurora Town Hall.